Club Information

 Club Meeting Arrangements

-The Rotary Club of Kirkland meets on the first and third Mondays in person, and on the second Monday the meeting is online only.
-There will not be meetings on Mondays on which falls a national holiday.
 To join the meetings online, use the Join link that follows, or the meeting identification codes if needed.
 Zoom sessions open at 6:10 p.m. and meeting activities start at 6:15 p.m.
-Check the club's Calendar for meeting location information.
+Check the Club Calendar for meeting location changes and, if any, dinner registration and fee information.

 Meeting ID: 883 7590 7677